-Some candidates may look as a great fit on the paper, but it will not be a good match if they don't identify with your company culture and values.
+Some candidates may look like a great fit on paper, but they will not be a good match if they don’t identify with your company’s culture and values.
 Employees will only like their job if it has a deeper meaning for them.
 And customers may only be satisfied if agents like their job.

-We recommend testing how candidates fit to your culture right during an interview process.
+We recommend testing how candidates fit your culture right during an interview process.
 Create a benchmark of who your dream team should consist of.
-It will save you a lot of time later on, since this way, you reduce employee turnover.
+It will save you a lot of time later on since, this way, you reduce employee turnover.

-Here are few traits you may be looking for when building your team:
+Here are a few traits you may be looking for when building your team: